Apollo 13: Experiments and scientific objectives

 Apollo 13's designated landing site was near Fra Mauro crater; the Fra Mauro formation was believed to contain much material spattered by the impact that had filled the Imbrium basin early in the Moon's history.
 Dating it would provide information not only about the Moon, but about the Earth's early history.
 Such material was likely to be available at Cone crater, a site where an impact was believed to have drilled deep into the lunar regolith.

 Apollo 11 had left a seismometer on the Moon, but the solar-powered unit did not survive its first two-week-long lunar night.
 The Apollo 12 astronauts also left one as part of its ALSEP, which was nuclear-powered.
 Apollo 13 also carried a seismometer (known as the Passive Seismic Experiment, or PSE), similar to Apollo 12's, as part of its ALSEP, to be left on the Moon by the astronauts.
 That seismometer was to be calibrated by the impact, after jettison, of the ascent stage of Apollo 13's LM, an object of known mass and velocity impacting at a known location.

-Other ALSEP experiments on Apollo 13 included a Heat Flow Experiment (HFE), which would involve drilling two holes 10 ft deep.
+Other ALSEP experiments on Apollo 13 included a Heat Flow Experiment (HFE), which would involve drilling two holes 3.0 meters (10 ft) deep.
 This was Haise's responsibility; he was also to drill a third hole of that depth for a core sample.
 A Charged Particle Lunar Environment Experiment (CPLEE) measured the protons and electrons of solar origin reaching the Moon.
 The package also included a Lunar Atmosphere Detector (LAD) and a Dust Detector, to measure the accumulation of debris.
 The Heat Flow Experiment and the CPLEE were flown for the first time on Apollo 13; the other experiments had been flown before.

 Haise practices removing the fuel capsule from its transport cask mounted on the LM.
 The real cask sank unopened into the Pacific Ocean with its radioactive contents.